uncarvedblock64/Getting_Clean_Data_coursera/CodeBook.md

 ### Variable Selection

-Excluded Variables: Angle measurements including a mean reference vector and Frequency Mean measurements.
-The angle measurements are actually mean measurements at all, but use the mean references as a reference point.
-The Frequency Mean measurements were not included because they represent differnt physical significance from the mean acceleration and mean angular motion variables.
+Excluded Variables: 'Angle' measurements including a mean reference vector and 'Frequency Mean' measurements.
+The angle measurements are not actually mean measurements at all, but use the mean references as a reference point.
+The 'Frequency Mean' measurements were not included because they represent different physical significance from the mean acceleration and mean angular motion variables.
 In addition, the project instructions specifically say mean and standard deviation: which matches up unambiguously with the measurements labeled mean() and std().

 ### Variable Naming